Nomination Process & Requirements

-- Scientific excellence: the scientific excellence of the candidate’s body of published work as well as his/her contributions to human capital in the third world.
+- Scientific excellence: the scientific excellence of the candidate’s body of published work as well as his/her contributions to human capital in the developing country.
 Recipients may be at any stage of their professional careers, but preference will be given to the recognition of early career research accomplishments.
-Recipients must be third world citizens and must have done their work in the third word.
+Recipients must be a citizen from a developing country and must have done their work in a developing country.

-- Scientific impact: how the candidate’s work has made a significant impact on his/her field, and/or to its growth, through influencing current and future research at a border level, particularly in the third world.
+- Scientific impact: how the candidate’s work has made a significant impact on his/her field, and/or to its growth, through influencing current and future research at a border level, particularly in the developing country.

-- Broader impact: the candidate’s impact on his/her field in the third world, notable service to his/her field, and aligning these contributions with the mission/vision of the American Geophysical Union.
+- Broader impact: the candidate’s impact on his/her field in the developing country, notable service to his/her field, and aligning these contributions with the mission/vision of the American Geophysical Union.

 Career level: All

 Nominee eligibility: Active AGU membership is preferred, but is not required

 in respect of financial constraints in the developing country.

 Nominator eligibility: Active AGU membership is not required